Kalank: Development

-Kalank was conceptualized by Karan Johar and his father Yash Johar nearly 15 years prior to its release.
-The role of Bahaar Begum was originally intended for Sridevi, but following her death in 2018, Madhuri Dixit was cast in her place.
-Amrita Mahal was appointed as production designer, tasked with recreating an Old Delhi neighborhood, including a palace set constructed in Film City, Mumbai, at an estimated cost of ₹15 crore.
-The film marked the reunion of producer Sajid Nadiadwala and actor Sanjay Dutt after Andolan (1995).
+Kalank was conceived by Karan Johar and his father Yash Johar about 15 years prior to its release.
+Actress Sridevi was initially supposed to play the role of Bahaar Begum, but post her demise, the role was played by Madhuri Dixit.
+Production designer Amrita Mahal was brought on board to work on the production design and structure that represented Old Delhi mohalla with a mahal in Film City, Mumbai.
+Sajid Nadiadwala, owner and producer of Nadiadwala Grandson Entertainment, and Karan were present during the clap shot of Kalank.
+The estimated cost of the set was reportedly ₹15 crore.
+Nadiadwala and Sanjay Dutt collaborated after 24 years, having last worked on Andolan (1995).

 Filming

-Principal photography began on 18 April 2018 at Film City, Mumbai.
-Madhuri Dixit and Aditya Roy Kapur joined the shoot from 31 May.
-An introductory song featuring Varun Dhawan, Alia Bhatt, and Kiara Advani with around 500 background dancers was filmed earlier in May.
-Rehearsals for another dance number with Dhawan, Kapur, and Kriti Sanon also commenced in late May.
-Leaked stills in early June showed Dixit in traditional attire, including an anarkali and jhumar.
-Sonakshi Sinha began filming on 14 June for a 15-day schedule; she is paired with Kapur in the film.
-Injuries to Bhatt, Dhawan, and Kapur delayed the third schedule, which was rescheduled and eventually resumed.
-Bhatt announced the completion of filming on 19 January 2019.
+Principal photography commenced in Film City, Mumbai on 18 April 2018.
+Madhuri Dixit and Aditya Roy Kapur joined the cast from 31 May 2018.
+Filming of an introductory song featuring Varun Dhawan, Alia Bhatt and Kiara Advani with nearly 500 backup dancers was completed on 7 May 2018.
+Rehearsals for a second dance number featuring Dhawan, Kapur and Kriti Sanon began on 31 May 2018.
+On 2 June 2018, a few leaked stills from the film showed Dixit donning an anarkali outfit and pasa/jhumar (hair jewellery).
+Sonakshi Sinha joined the cast from 14 June 2018 for a 15-day filming schedule.
+She is paired opposite Kapur in the film.
+The third schedule of filming was postponed due to injuries to Bhatt, Dhawan and Kapur and was rescheduled to commence two weeks later.
+Bhatt announced the film wrapped on 19 January 2019.

-The film’s budget has been variously reported.
-Officially, producers stated a budget of ₹150 crore, inclusive of print and advertising costs.
-Other sources estimated the core production budget to be around ₹80 crore.
+Kalank's budget has been inconsistently reported.
+The producers announced a budget of ₹150 crore, which includes print and advertising costs not typically included in budget figures.
+Other sources published budget estimates in the ₹80 crore range.

 Soundtrack

-The soundtrack of Kalank was composed by Pritam, with lyrics written by Amitabh Bhattacharya.
-It was released by Zee Music Company on 14 April 2019.

-The first single, "Ghar More Pardesiya," was released on 18 March 2019, followed by "First Class" on 22 March.
-The title track, "Kalank," was released on 30 March.
-Two more singles, "Tabaah Ho Gaye" and "Aira Gaira," were released on 9 April and 13 April, respectively.
+The soundtrack of Kalank is composed by Pritam Chakraborty, with lyrics penned by Amitabh Bhattacharya.
+The first single track "Ghar More Pardesiya" was released on 18 March 2019, followed by the second single "First Class" on 22 March 2019, and the third single "Kalank" on 30 March 2019.
+The fourth and fifth songs, "Tabaah Ho Gaye" and "Aira Gaira" was released 9 April 2019 and 13 April 2019, respectively.
+The entire soundtrack album was released by Zee Music Company on 22 March 2019.

 Release

 Theatrical

-Kalank was initially scheduled for release on 19 April 2019 but was advanced to 17 April 2019 to capitalize on the extended weekend.
-A special screening was held for select audiences on 14 April.
-The film was certified by the British Board of Film Classification and the Australian Classification Board with a runtime of 166 minutes.
-It was released worldwide on 17 April 2019 across 5,300 screens, making it the widest Indian release of the year.
+Kalank was initially scheduled for release on 19 April 2019, but to reap the benefits of the extended weekend, the release date was preponed to 17 April 2019.
+A special screening of the film was organised for a selected audience on 14 April 2019 prior to its release.
+Kalank was certified by the British Board of Film Classification and Australian Classification Board with a runtime of 166 minutes and was released worldwide on 17 April.
+The film was released on 5,300 screens worldwide making it the widest Indian film release of 2019.

 Home video

-The film became available for streaming on Amazon Prime Video in July 2019.
+Kalank was made available as VOD on Amazon Prime Video in July 2019.